KenKundert/avendesora/doc/advanced.rst

 Each entry pairs a key with a command.
 The command will be run with *{url}* replaced by the selected URL when the browser is selected.
-You can choose which browser is used by specifying the *--browser* command line option on the *browse* command, by adding the *browser* attribute to the account, or by specifying the *default_browser* setting in the :ref:`config file
+You can choose which browser is used by specifying the *--browser* command line option on the :ref:`browse command <browse command>`, by adding the *browser* attribute to the account, or by specifying the *default_browser* setting in the :ref:`config file
 <configuring>`.
 If more than one is specified, the command line option
 dominates over the account attribute, which dominates over the setting.
 By default, the default browser is *x*, which uses the default browser for your